Whiskey is made from gluten-containing grains. Distillation removes gluten in theory, but reactions are documented.

 - Testing: Properly distilled spirits test below detectable gluten limits

-Why Some Celiac Patients Still React
+Why Celiac Patients Still React

 1. Additives After Distillation